Split-Correctness in Information Extraction: Representations of Regular Document Spanners

+In this section, we recall the terminology and definition of regular languages and \emph{regular} spanners~\cite{FaginKRV15-jacm}.
+We assume that the reader is familiar with (non)deterministic finite state automata (abrev.
+NFA and DFA).
+By $\lang(A)$ we denote the language accepted by a (non)deterministic finite state automaton $A$.

-{ In this section, we recall the terminology and definition of \e{regular} spanners~\cite{DBLP:journals/jacm/FaginKRV15}.
-We use two main models for representing spanners: \e{regex-formulas} and \e{VSet-automata}.
-For both, we follow Freydenberger~\cite{freydenberger:LIPIcs:2017:7049}, defining the semantics of these models using so-called \e{ref-words}.
-We also introduce here a class of VSet-automata, \dfvsa, that have determinism properties essential to the tractability of problems we study in the paper.
-In particular, we show that containment of regex formulas and VSet-automata is \pspace-complete (Theorem~\ref{thm:spannerContainment}), even under some determinism assumptions introduced in the past work~\cite{Maturana:2018:DSE:3196959.3196968} (Theorem~\ref{theorem:maturana-error}), but is it solvable in polynomial time, and even \nl, for \dfvsa (Theorem~\ref{thm:spannerContainment-det}). }
+We use two main models for representing spanners: \e{regex-formulas} and \emph{\vset-automata}.
+Furthermore, following Freydenberger~\cite{Freydenberger19}, we introduce so-called \e{ref-words}, which connect spanner representations with regular languages.
+We also introduce various classes of \vset-automata, namely deterministic and unambiguous \vset-automata, that have properties essential to the tractability of some problems we study in the paper.
+Figure~\ref{fig:modelcontainment} provides an overview over all representations of regular document spanners we use throughout the paper.